Stichting-CROW/deelfietsdashboard/hr-dataspec/docs/specs.md

 The provider must offer [`/trips`][mds-trips] endpoint, part of the MDS Provider API.

-CROW Dashboard uses this endpoint to get the exact historical rentals.
+CROW Dashboard Deelmobiliteit uses this endpoint to get the exact historical rentals.

 NOTE: For the [`route`][mds-trips-routes] property only the start and end of a rental are required.